allpix-squared/allpix-squared/src/modules/DefaultDigitizer/README.md

 **Output**: PixelHit

 ### Description
-Very simple digitization module which translates the collected charges into a digitized signal proportional to the input charge.
+Simple digitization module which translates the collected charges into a digitized signal proportional to the input charge.
 It simulates noise contributions from the readout electronics as Gaussian noise and allows for a configurable threshold.
 Furthermore, the linear response of an QDC as well as a TDC with configurable resolution can be simulated.

 In detail, the following steps are performed for every pixel charge: